qwandor/qhome/README.md

-# qHome
+# qButton Pi

-Experiments with the Google Assistant API.
+qButton Pi is a version qButton which runs on a Raspberry Pi.
+It uses an attached CC1101 radio module to listen to 433 MHz RF button codes, and maps to commands to send to Google Assistant via its API.

 ## Disclaimer